PoCInnovation/Workshops/software/6.Nest/README.md

 You should now be able to create a route `/article` using @Post().
 The type of the object will be the provided dto class.

-Now, add debug logs that prints the received body.
+Now, add debug logs that print the received body.

-> Use Postman to try the new route
+> Use Postman to test the new route

 Here is an example of a body:
 ```javascript